devecimehmetemin-alt/FPGA-Based-Trading-System/README.md

 # FPGA Trading System

 A hardware path from 10 Gigabit Ethernet to a live top-of-book quote.
-Frames come in from the MAC, the best bid and offer for a watched symbol comes out **12 cycles (76.8 ns) after the message that moved it is complete in the fabric**, with zero jitter.
+Frames come in from the MAC, the best bid and offer for a watched symbol comes out **14.6 cycles (93 ns) after the last beat of the message that moved it, 16 cycles (102 ns) at worst**.
 No soft core anywhere on the path, and nothing is buffered a whole frame at a time.

 Target is a Kria KR260 (`xck26-sfvc784-2LV-c`) at 156.25 MHz, the clock a 10G MAC hands over on a 64-bit datapath.
 One cycle is 6.4 ns.